python/cpython/Doc/howto/free-threading-python.rst

 Python experimental support for free threading
 **********************************************

-Starting with the 3.13 release, CPython has experimental support for running with the :term:`global interpreter lock` (GIL) disabled in a build of Python called :term:`free threading`.
+Starting with the 3.13 release, CPython has experimental support for a build of Python called :term:`free threading` where the :term:`global interpreter lock` (GIL) is disabled.
 This document describes the implications of free threading for Python code.
 See :ref:`freethreading-extensions-howto` for information on how to write C extensions that support the free-threaded build.